ykdojo/kaguya/README.md

 ## Tips

+- If listFilesInDirectory tries to show too many files, a good solution would be to add a git repo or submodule, in which files in .gitignore are ignored.
 - Best to keep each file under 100 lines of code, particularly for writing
 - Writing more than ~80 lines of code at once is not recommended.
 It's slow and it might not even be able to finish the task.
 - You can have it read more code though.
 However, reading more than 500-600 lines of code at once is not recommended.